Phylogenetic automata, pruning, and multiple alignment: Informal tutorial on transducer composition

 Our stochastic lower bound version is intermediate to the progressive alignment (Viterbi-like) algorithm and the full Sankoff algorithm.
 Rather than just sampling the best linear profile for each parent, as in progressive alignment (\figref{viterbi-fork-tkf91liv-tkf91mf}), we sample some fixed number of such paths (\figref{forward2-fork-tkf91liv-tkf91mf}).
 This allows us to account for some amount of alignment uncertainty, while avoiding the full complexity of the complete ancestral profile (\figref{fork3-tkf91liv-tkf91mf-tkf91cs}).

-By sampling a fixed number of traceback paths, we can construct a recognition profile for the ancestral sequence that is linearly bounded in size and offers a stochastic ``lower bound'' on the probability computed by the full Felsenstein transducer in \figref{root-fork-tkf91liv-tkf91mf}.
+By sampling a fixed number of traceback paths, we can construct a recognition profile for the ancestral sequence that is linearly bounded in size and offers a stochastic ``lower bound'' on the probability computed by the full Felsenstein transducer in \figref{root-fork-tkf91liv-tkf91mf} that (if we include the Viterbi path along with the sampled paths) is guaranteed to improve on the Viterbi lower-bound for the full Felsenstein probability.

 \widepngfig{fork-tkf91forward2-tkf91cs}{Transducer $(\tkf \cdot \profile_2)\fork(\tkf \cdot \recognize(CS))$ shows the alignment of the sequence CS with the sampled profile $\profile_2$.
 Transducer $\profile_2$, shown in \figref{forward2-profile}, is a branched profile whose different paths represent alternate ancestries of sibling sequences MF and LIV. \formaldefs The type of transducer shown in this Figure is denoted $H_n$ in \secref{ConstrainedExpanded}. }